skip to Main Content

 1. Gate Valves

 The gate valve may be the most commonly used in the industry.
-It uses a gate system to open or close a pipeline entirely.
+It uses a gate system to fully open or close a pipeline.
 This is an excellent choice if the flow rate needs to be controlled and maintained.
-When the actuator completely opens the valve, the channel is unobstructed, allowing even slurry fluids like crude oil to flow easier.
-While it is not an ideal candidate if throttling is required in an application, there is not a noticeable pressure drop when this valve is used.
+When the actuator completely opens the valve, the channel is unobstructed, allowing even slurry fluids like crude oil to flow more easily.
+While it is not an ideal candidate if throttling is required in an application, there is no noticeable pressure drop when this valve is used.

 2. Globe Valves